From Sunday to Sabbath: The Puritan Origins of Modern Seventh-day Sabbatarianism

 Calvinists saw the Old Testament law as pointing sinners to their need for Christ.
 Once converted, the law also guided Christians in holy living.
 Furthermore, it assured those living by the law, particularly the Ten Commandments, that they had received God’s grace.
 To put it in other words, “The law became increasingly important to prepare for grace, as a guide for grace, and to achieve assurance of grace.”2

 When Elizabeth I became queen, English Protestant leaders returned to England, bringing with them these Calvinistic views.
-They fully expected that God would further reform the English church along Calvinistic lines.
+They expected that God would further reform the English church along Calvinistic lines.

 In schools such as Cambridge, the works of European Reformed theologians became a normal part of a theological education.
 Calvinism increasingly inspired many Christians who wished to return the church to first-century standards.
 People holding such views were eventually called Puritans, though a strict delineation between Anglicans and Puritans is not always possible.